joeyjenhuang/eci-586/README.md

-# **ECI 586: Introduction to Learning Analytics**
+# **ECI 586: An Introduction to Learning Analytics**

 ## Course Overview

 As the use of digital resources continues to expand in education, an unprecedented amount of new data is becoming available to educational researchers and practitioners.
 In response, Learning Analytics (LA) has emerged over the past decade as an interdisciplinary field encompassing Learning (e.g. educational technology, learning and assessment sciences), Analytics (e.g. visualization, computer/data sciences), and Human-Centered Design (e.g. usability, participatory design).

 This course will provide students with an overview of the field, examples of its use in educational contexts, and applied experience with widely adopted tools and techniques for working with and exploring data.
 As participants gain experience in the collection, analysis, and reporting of data throughout the course, they will be better prepared to help educational organizations understand and improve learning and the contexts in which learning occurs.

 **Number of Credits:** 3